 There are many potential oral health benefits to having your wisdom teeth removed, and the procedure is very common – you'll be eating normally again within a few days.
 Having this procedure performed now can also save you from experiencing more pain due to impacted wisdom teeth or other issues.

-You may also save time and money, as you may not need more time-consuming and costly dental or orthodontic work in years to come, thanks to eliminating the complications wisdom teeth can bring.
+You may also save time and money, as you may not need more time-consuming and costly dental work in years to come, thanks to eliminating the complications wisdom teeth can bring.

 The Wisdom Teeth Removal Procedure

 Step 1: Anesthetic

 First, a local anesthetic will be used to numb the tooth and surrounding area.
 If you are particularly anxious about your procedure, your dentist or surgeon may provide a sedative to help you relax, usually with an injection to the arm.
 A general anesthetic is rarely used - only in instances where the procedure is completed in a hospital.

 Step 2: Removing the Tooth